fueled-io/dbt-fueled-web/docs/markdown/snowplow_web_sessions_docs.md

 {% docs table_sessions_this_run %}

 This staging table contains all the sessions for the given run of the Web model.
-It possess all the same columns as `snowplow_web_sessions`.
+It possess all the same columns as `fueled_web_sessions`.
 If building a custom module that requires session level data, this is the table you should reference.

 {% enddocs %}